<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 1. Flexible Billing Options

-Subscription management platforms should have the ability to support multiple pricing models.
+Subscription management solutions should have the ability to support multiple pricing models.
 As a SaaS business, you’ll want to give your customers the flexibility to choose between plans depending on their needs.

 SaaS subscription management software should allow you to offer different pricing types, including fixed pricing plans or user-based plans, custom plans, or freemiums.